harisankar-krishna-swamy/django_hmac_authentication/README.md

 * HMAC secret can be created with management command or obtained with a configured url
 * Supports Javascript and Python clients for programmatic access
 * Optional configuration to auto revoke keys after N failed attempts to authenticate

-New feature
 * Optional `HMAC_EXPIRES_IN` configuration.
 If set HMAC keys will expire after interval.

+New features
+* Option to speedup using cache in Django's `CACHES` settings.
+* A lru_cache is enabled locally to save compute time to decode hmac keys

->Built on Debian, KDE and CI/CD on GitLab :rocket: :rocket:
+> :rocket: :rocket: Built on Debian, KDE and CI/CD on GitLab :rocket: :rocket:
 # 1. Install
 `pip install django_hmac_authentication`